aikaterna/Marry-Cog/README.md

 # Marry-Cog
-A marry cog for red discord bot.
+A marry cog for Red-DiscordBot.

-You can marry someone to you by doing : [p]marry @user
+You can marry someone by using: [p]marry @user

-You can also divorced to them by doing : [p]divorce @user
+You can divorce someone by using: [p]divorce @user

-That cog don't need dependencies or addons.
+Display who you or another user is married to by using: [p]mlist @user Defaults to author if no user given.

+This cog has no dependencies to install.